The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Andy Warhol’s Uncle Sam (F. & S. II.259) is estimated to be worth between £40,000 and £60,000.
-This signed screenprint, created in 1981, has shown consistent value growth, with an average annual growth rate of 16%.
-This work has an impressive auction history, having been sold 19 times at auction since its initial sale on 3rd November 1998.
-In the last 12 months, the average selling price was £47,595, across a total of 1 sale.
-The edition size of this artwork is limited to 200.
+This signed screenprint from 1981 has shown consistent value growth, with an average annual growth rate of 15%.
+There have been 19 sales since its entry to the market in November 1998.
+In the last 12 months, the average selling price was £47,595, across one total sale.
+Over the past five years, the hammer price has ranged from £24,447 in October 2020 to £47,595 in February 2025.
+The average annual growth rate of this work is 15% and the edition size is limited to 200.

 Meaning & Analysis